ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 36. **Error Documentation**: Comprehensive error documentation has been created, documenting common errors and their solutions.
 37. **User Guide**: A comprehensive user guide has been created for end users.
 38. **Component API Documentation**: Detailed API documentation has been created for developers.
+39. **Workshop Slides**: Comprehensive workshop slides have been created for training users on the Science Data Kit.
+40. **Hands-On Exercises**: Detailed hands-on exercises have been developed for workshop participants.
+41. **Feedback Form**: A feedback form component has been implemented for collecting user feedback.
+42. **Demo Datasets**: Realistic demo datasets have been created for demonstrations and workshops.
+43. **Demo Scripts**: Demo scripts have been developed to showcase the capabilities of the Science Data Kit.

 The roadmap is divided into four phases: